Blepharoplasty Upper & Lower Eye Lift

 Frequently asked questions

-As with any surgery, blepharoplasty of the upper and lower eye offers a variety of potential risks.
+As with any eyelid surgery, blepharoplasty eyelid lift and lower eye bag removal offers a variety of potential risks.
 They include excess bleeding, infection, swelling, and problems with your vision or eye movement.
 Most side effects resolve as your body heals.

 Blepharoplasty is a same day procedure.
 We advise that you have someone to drive you home and stay with you for the night.